cj7-code-journey/CyberAware/README.md

 # CyberAware – Cyber Awareness & Digital Safety Web Portal

-**CyberAware** is a modern, user-friendly web platform designed to promote digital safety and cyber literacy for all users.
+**CyberAware** is a user-friendly web platform designed to promote digital safety and cyber literacy for all users.
 It integrates interactive learning modules, real-world quizzes, curated resources, and practical blog posts—empowering everyone to stay safe online.

 ---